toukubo/new_os/Teams/Hiring/Prior Steps for Job posting.md

 **Here are some Pre-Approved Steps to be followed before Requesting a Job Description to the person authorized to Access Client account**

 --------------
-**1.** Every Job Description forwarded to Post ONLINE should be re-created and must not have any content similar to prior JOB postings.
+**1.** Every Job Description forwarded to Post ONLINE should be re-created and must not have any content similar to prior JOB postings. **No Duplication**

 **2.** JOB posting request can be forward to Hiring LineHead AtiQ or Sr.HO Muhammad Afzaal and they'll facilitate the remainder.